 Accretion disks with an inner truncation are invoked to explain the spectral properties of certain classes of black hole systems.
 The truncation is attributed to a transition in the radiative efficiency of the gas.
 Here, I study a hydrodynamic accretion disk with a bistable cooling law, meant to emulate such a transition.
 Several interesting features develop, which are distinct from the canonical model used to explain observations.
 This work establishes a benchmark against which an MHD model can be compared.

 Here I continue the investigation into the behavior of a truncated accretion disk, but modeled in MHD.
 The dynamics, angular momentum transport, and energetics of the accretion flow are studied and reveal a gentle outflow originates from a "truncation zone."
 This leads to a subtle, but important, interaction between the hot gas and the cold Keplerian disk.

-In addition to these publications, I have another paper that has been submitted to the Astrophysical Journal.
 Throughout my accretion theory work, the role of the magnetic dynamo has been forefront in influencing the global disk evolution.
 To better understand the magnetic dyanmo and the large-scale magnetic field behavior, I also explored the dependence of the dynamo cycle on accretion disk thickness.
-Please contact me if you would like a copy of the submitted draft, and I will gladly share it.
+The key finding is that the dynamo pattern fails to organize in thick disks.

 Currently, the bulk of my research focus is on the observational investigation of a candidate recoiling AGN.
 Using multi-band, high-resolution Hubble imaging, Chandra X-ray observation, and multi-epoch optical spectroscopic monitoring, I will determine if this AGN is indeed a recoiling AGN.
 Please check back for future updates!